Although partnering with a payroll provider is more practical, it is possible to complete your company's payroll on your own.

 - Gross pay = $550

 Gather information from your workers' W-4s, federal and state requirements, insurance requirements, and benefits requirements to determine each employee's deductions.
-This is where the legwork comes in to processing payroll for your company.
-Each state is different and takes different taxes from small businesses, so you'll have to research your state's policies before you complete this step.
-Here's a basic list of some hypothetical requirements:
+This can get complicated; each state collects different taxes from small businesses, so you'll have to research your state's policies before you complete this step.
+Here are some examples of common requirements:

 - Federal taxes